Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 Facebook Live free online class of Yoga

-Facebook Live is a feature where a live video on Facebook is immediate, authentic and interactive.
-Live is the best way to interact with viewers in real-time.
-Field their burning questions, hear what’s on their mind and check out their Live Reactions to gauge how your broadcast is going.
 Live lets you connect with the people who care most.
-Your followers can receive notifications when you go live, so they know to tune in to your broadcasts at just the right time.
-Facebook Live brings your viewers behind-the-scenes in a way that feels different than any other form of media.
-It gives viewers the opportunity to seamlessly interact with publishers and build a community around video.
+Your followers can receive notifications when you go live, so they know to tune in to your broadcasts at the right time.
+Facebook Live brings your viewers behind the scenes in a way that feels different from any other form of media.
+It allows viewers to interact seamlessly with publishers and build a community around video.

-Or Integrate Live into your broadcast withthe Live API
+Or integrate Live into your broadcast with the Live API

 Or Go Live from your mobile device

-3. Youtube Live
+3. YouTube Live

 Raw yoga live stream on Youtube